Symmetric Self-Dual Quantum Codes on High Dimensional Expanders: Overview

 The color code \autocite{BombinColor, BombinGauge} is a geometrically-local topological CSS code that permits transversal gates at any desired level of the Clifford hierarchy; indeed, among codes defined on Euclidean lattices it is optimal, in the sense that it saturates the Bravyi-König bound \autocite{BravyiKoenigBound} with a transversal $D$-level-Clifford gate when constructed on a $D$-dimensional manifold.
 Early efforts focused on color codes with a single logical qubit, such that in two dimensions where the code is self-dual and supports a transversal $S$ gate, the full Clifford group can be implemented transversally.
 One can then `code-switch' or `gauge-fix' \autocite{BombinGauge, DimensionalJump} between a color code with the full Clifford group and a three-dimensional color code with a transversal $T$ gate to perform universal computation.

 More recently, transversal gates have been investigated in three-dimensional color codes with more logical qubits \autocite{Parallelizable3DColor}.
-In this setting of high rate, additional considerations become relevant.
+In this setting of larger rate, additional considerations become relevant.
 In order to efficiently generate the Clifford group on the full logical subspace, a counting argument shows that an exponential number of generators are required.
 Thus, we seek codes with many \emph{addressable} and \emph{parallelizable} fault-tolerant logical Cliffords, so that (linearly-)many logical gates can be enacted between selected pairs of logical qubits in the same code block with a constant-depth physical circuit.
+We care not only that the logical action of a gate is non-Clifford, but also how many logical non-Clifford gates are enacted in a single use of the (constant-depth) physical gate\footnote{A further potential desiredatum is in the more nuanced structure of how these logical gates are arranged, e.g. whether or not they are applied in parallel on disjoint sets of logical qubits.
+See Remark 1.2 of \autocite{GolowichLin}. }.
 In \autocite{Parallelizable3DColor}, it was found that a manifold constructed from the product of a hyperbolic surface and a circle gives rise to a nearly-constant-rate `quasi-hyperbolic' 3D color code supporting a class of such parallelizable fault-tolerant gates in addition to the transversal T gate familiar from the single-logical-qubit instances; however, the distance of these codes grows only as $O\left(\log n \right)$.